Q: How to make a claim?

 Q: I’m having a baby.
 What do I need to do about my cover?

 Check with ACA Health as soon as your pregnancy is confirmed, your current level of hospital cover and whether you are still under any waiting periods (12 months for obstetrics).
-You may need to upgrade to a family membership.
+You may need to upgrade to a family or single parent membership.

 When the baby is born, he/she will be considered an out-patient and as such, Medicare pays the first 85% of the scheduled fee and you must meet all costs not covered by Medicare.
 ACA Health is not permitted to pay benefits on these out-patient fees.